-When are entities required to make an AMAF disclosure?
+When are entities required to make this disclosure?

-An entity's board must, at least every three years, conduct a self-assessment of the level of asset management maturity within their organisation and include a summary of that assessment in their annual reports, with the first disclosure required in their 2020-21 annual report.
+An entity's board must, at least every three years, conduct a self-assessment of the level of asset management maturity within their organisation and include a summary of that assessment in their annual reports.